-6 Tips To Quick & Easy Weeknight Dinners for Family
+6 Tips To Quick & Easy Weeknight Dinners

 Read on to learn how a little bit of planning and preparing can help save you time in the kitchen, as well as our favorite styles of preparing weeknight meals!

-Tips for easy weeknight dinners for family:
+Tips for easy weeknight dinners:

 - Plan Ahead!
 Take 10 minutes out of your weekend to plan out your weeknight meals.
-While this sounds counterintuitive to spend time on your weekend, you’ll thank us later during the school week!
+While this sounds counterintuitive to spend time on your weekend, you’ll thank us later during the work week!
 Planning takes the guesswork out of what you will be having each night and minimizes last-minute meal prep.
 Use a weekly calendar to write out your meals, and better yet, get your kids involved to help pick a meal for the week.
 (Or try our Meal Plans.)
 This will also help build your grocery list – not only leading to money savings and decreased food waste, but also, no wandering around the house looking for that missing ingredient!

 - Prep Ahead!
 After you grocery shop, rather than putting all of your produce away, take 30 minutes to wash, peel & chop your veggies; mince and chop garlic & herbs; zest & juice your lemons; and freeze (if using later in the week), or marinate your meats.
 Prepping ahead leads to big-time savings on the “little things” when you dinner prep comes around during the work and school week.